-1. The Obstacle Course is to be performed with the MWD maneuvering under control of the handler between eight obstacles that are constructed of optional materials to meet the basic dimensions requirements shown below.

-2. The sequence of obstacles will be selected at random at the evaluator's discretion.

-3. The handler will conduct the obstacle course at a fast walking pace, with drop leash [SSD has no leash], by command of the handler.

-4. If off-leash, the MWD will maintain the heel position [as defined for MWD type in section II.7] while the handler walks the MWD through the course.

-5. The handler will conduct random stops between obstacles, and ensure the MWD completes the entire course.

-6. An obstacle attempt is failed if the MWD fails to properly negotiate the obstacle with no more than 1 correction per obstacle.

-7. Medical Waiver - see para.
-6 (D-3) for information as it applies to this event.

-8. Course obstacles - see Appendix L [Tab 1] for the specifications for the required MWD qualification obstacle course consisting of seven types of obstacles.
+- 1. The Obstacle Course is to be performed with the MWD maneuvering under control of the handler between eight obstacles that are constructed of optional materials to meet the basic dimensions requirements shown below. - 2.
+The sequence of obstacles will be selected at random at the evaluator's discretion. - 3.
+The handler will conduct the obstacle course at a fast walking pace, with drop leash [SSD has no leash], by command of the handler. - 4.
+If off-leash, the MWD will maintain the heel position [as defined for MWD type in section II.7] while the handler walks the MWD through the course. - 5.
+The handler will conduct random stops between obstacles, and ensure the MWD completes the entire course. - 6.
+An obstacle attempt is failed if the MWD fails to properly negotiate the obstacle with $\underline{\text{no more than one correction per}}$ obstacle. - 7.
+Medical Waiver see para.
+7 (page D-4) for information as it applies to this event. - 8.
+Course obstacles see Appendix L [Tab 1] for the specifications for the required MWD qualification obstacle course consisting of seven types of obstacles.